top of page

 1838-1891

 In 2020 I began to researched the life and work of my ancestor Henry Irwin Jenkinson, mountaineer, writer of guide books and champion of the right to roam movement.
 He took a leading role in the Keswick trespasses of 1887, and most notably the Latrigg fell trespass which led to a court case that restored public access to this hill top in perpetuity.
-His full biography and an account of the Keswick trespasses are published as a blog on this site. a booklet 'The Latrigg Fell Mass Trespass' will be available in printed form in the autumn of 2023.
+His full biography and an account of the Keswick trespasses are published as a blog on this site. a booklet 'The Latrigg Fell Mass Trespass' printed in 2023, is available through our online shop.

 REBELLIOUS WOMEN was an annual event, held in the spring, that had four outings from 2016-2019.